Jurij Toplak: Notable cases

 Toplak is a staunch defender of free speech and transparent government.
 In 2014, after two years of litigation for access to information, he obtained statistical data on schools and published it, which triggered a heated public debate.

 Toplak had long publicly opposed punishing of Internet users who discussed election candidates during the electoral silence.
 In 2011, he wrote two successful appeals for such Facebook users.
 After the 2014 elections, he wrote an appeal to the Supreme Court for a voter, who was fined 100 euros for publishing a comment on Facebook on a day before elections.
 In September 2016, the Supreme Court dismissed the fine and ruled that comments and discussions are not within a definition of illegal propaganda.

 In March 2021, Toplak disclosed in the Daily Express that the European Court of Human Rights had stopped sharing its files with the public.
 “After allowing access to its single-judge decisions for decades and after sending applications out for several months, the Court’s termination of access in March 2021 due to the pandemic seems unjustified.
 The pandemic has not worsened in March 2021," he said.
 Just few hours after the Daily Express published the article, the Court changed its practice and sent documents to those who requested them.

 Toplak wrote an appeal for an activist Vili Kovačič who was convicted for calling the judge “a pig” in the courtroom after the judge convicted Milko Novič to 25 years for murder.
 In a re-trial, Novič was found not guilty, and based on the appeal written by Toplak, the Supreme Court in 2022 dropped the fine imposed on Kovačič.
 They argued that freedom of expression protects those who call “a pig” an unfair and abusive judge who wrongly convicts a person of murder without evidence, and claimed that “pig” is a common description of abusive rulers, including in George Orwell’s Animal Farm.

 Soon after the 2022 national elections, the National Election Commission of Slovenia published names of the elected parliament members.
 Two weeks later, it announced that six seats have been wrongly assigned due to a "computer defect."
-The election commission's president explained that it was impossible to calculate all 88 seats correctly, because a manual calculation would take "months of work for hundreds of people."
-Mathematicians said it would take "weeks of work for dozens of people."
+The National Election Commission's president explained that it was impossible to calculate all 88 seats correctly, because a manual calculation would take "months of work for hundreds of people."
 The next day, Toplak on YouTube published a video in which he with a simple calculator and a pen calculated all 88 seats correctly in less than three hours.